U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 Georgia Southern University, a member institution of the University System of Georgia, is classified as a Doctoral/Research University.
 Accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, Georgia Southern offers more than 100 academic majors in a comprehensive array of baccalaureate degrees and selected master's and doctoral programs.
 The University has earned a reputation for providing all of the benefits of a major university with the feeling of a much smaller college.
-In 2011, Georgia Southern was named the fourth most popular university in the country in the U.S. News & World Report's "Top 20 Most Popular Universities."
-Academic programs are organized within eight colleges: Business Administration, Education, Health and Human Sciences, Information Technology, Liberal Arts and Social Sciences, the Jiann-Ping Hsu College of Public Health, the Allen E. Paulson College of Science and Technology, and the Jack N. Averitt College of Graduate Studies.
+Academic programs are organized within eight colleges: Business Administration, Education, Health and Human Sciences, the Allen E. Paulson College of Engineering and Information Technology, Liberal Arts and Social Sciences, the Jiann-Ping Hsu College of Public Health, Science and Mathematics, and the Jack N. Averitt College of Graduate Studies.

-A residential university with a fall 2011 enrollment of over 20,000 students, Georgia Southern is one of Georgia's premier universities.
-One of the top choices in Georgia for new freshmen, including HOPE Scholars, Georgia Southern enrolls an increasingly selective student body representing the United States and nearly 100 nations.
+A residential university with a fall 2012 enrollment of more than 20,500 students, Georgia Southern is one of Georgias premier universities.
+One of the top choices in Georgia for new freshmen, including HOPE Scholars, Georgia Southern enrolls an increasingly selective student body representing 49 U.S. states and nearly 100 nations.
 The University continues to enhance its academic profile through higher admission standards, an expanded Honors Program, and scholarships for academically talented students.

-The nearly 700 acre park-like campus continues an era of capital construction that has opened new facilities for colleges and academic programs, student recreation and development, university housing, athletics, and public service.
+The more than 900 acre park-like campus continues an era of capital construction that has opened new facilities for colleges and academic programs, student recreation and development, university housing, athletics, and public service.
 The learning environment is enhanced by a museum of cultural and natural history, a botanical garden, a unique wildlife education and raptor center, a performing arts center, the Center for Art and Theatre, and a continuing education and conference center.
-The University's Division I athletic teams compete in the Southern Conference.
+The University's Division I athletic teams, the Eagles, compete in the Southern Conference.
 The campus is located in Statesboro, a classic Main Street community near historic Savannah and Hilton Head Island.